aymericbouzy/react-native-gcm-android/README.md

 * There are two situations.
 ##### The app is running on the foreground or background.
-`GcmAndroid.launchNotification` is `null`, you can get notification in `GcmAndroid.addEventListener('notification'` listenter.
+`GcmAndroid.launchNotification` is `null`, you can get notification in `GcmAndroid.addEventListener('notification'` listener.
 ##### The app is killed/closed
 `GcmAndroid.launchNotification` is your GCM data.
 You can create notification with resolving the data by using [react-native-system-notification module](https://github.com/Neson/react-native-system-notification).